tanfwong/dsp_notes/_sources/ch6/iirdesign.md

-  Consider again the same design specification as in Examples 1 and 4 in {numref}`sec:firdesign`, except in this example we want to design a lowpass IIR filter with the specification $(0.3\pi, 0.35\pi, 0.01, 0.001)$ based on a analog type-I Chebyshev filter prototype.
+  Consider again the same design specification as in Examples 1 and 4 in {numref}`sec:firdesign`, except in this example we want to design a lowpass IIR filter with the specification $(0.3\pi, 0.35\pi, 0.01, 0.001)$ based on an analog type-I Chebyshev filter prototype.
 Using the impulse invariance method with $f_s=1$, the required specifications of the analog type-I Chebyshev filter prototype are $\omega_p=0.3\pi$,
   $\omega_s=0.35\pi$, $\delta_1=0.01$, and $\delta_2=0.001$.